wuhibe/mentor/README.md

 # Mentor - WebStack Portfolio Project

-# Overview
+## Overview

-Mentor is developed as an online platform inspired by online learning platforms such as HackerRank and ALX's very own intranet.
+Mentor is a platform inspired by online learning platforms such as HackerRank and ALX's very own intranet.

+A student can register and add his email and password for registration, as well as his github link on which he will be completing his projects.
+Upon requesting a check for his code on Mentor, the content and output of his code will be checked against a set of criteria and be graded accordingly.

 ## Setting up the Project